Reminder Calls and Texts for Patient Appointments

-The ARS is currently configured to make up to three reminder attempts via telephone to confirm an appointment.
-The reminder attempts are made on the same evening within a short timeframe.
-If a voicemail or message manager answers on the first call, the ARS is configured to leave a message indicating the day, date, time, department, and location of a scheduled appointment.
+The ARS is currently configured to make up to one reminder attempt via telephone to confirm an appointment.
+The ARS is configured to leave a voicemail message if the call was not picked up and will indicate the day, date, time, of a scheduled appointment.

 You should contact the number listed on the appointment letter, the booking department, or referring physician’s office to confirm your appointment and to report the system error.

 This is being implemented in clinics and areas in the hospital where we have a higher rate of patients missing their appointments.
 These areas include diagnostic imaging and select outpatient clinics.

 If you would prefer not to receive automated appointment reminders please contact the clinic/department you have your appointment with and they will remove your phone number from the calling list.
 If you have consented to receive text reminders and prefer not to receive text reminders, each text message will provide you an opportunity to opt out through a link at the bottom of the text reminder, click the shortcut link and follow the directions to opt out.
 Please click here to opt-out of text reminders.